 NetCrunch is designed to manage thousands of components.
 It allows you to manage with rules instead of individually.
 NetCrunch does many things automatically, so you can configure 100s nodes in just a couple of minutes.
-This might be a shock for you, if you are used to working with legacy tools that require individual configuration.
+This might be a quite shock to you if you are used to working with legacy tools that require individual configuration.

 NetCrunch combines the best technologies for the best results: a proprietary NoSQL database for network performance metrics history, an in-memory database for fast real-time status, and an embedded SQL database for storing alerts.
 It scales well on a single machine with multiple processors and several gigabytes of RAM.
 It can monitor over 1,000,000 performance parameters on a single server.

-NetCrunch allows you to detect nodes automatically and also runs an auto discovery process in the background.
+NetCrunch allows you to detect nodes automatically and also runs an auto-discovery process in the background.
 Once a node is discovered, NetCrunch scans its services and determines a device type or if it supports SNMP.
 Monitoring settings can be managed using Monitoring Packs which define performance metrics, triggers, and events to be monitored.
 Monitoring Packs can be assigned manually or automatically by rules (based on the device type or other criteria).
 One can only create templates for monitoring nodes which include settings for monitors, alerts and reports.
-The program also manages many views and dashboards, and automatically creates: routing maps, logical network maps and Layer 2 maps.
+The program also manages many views and dashboards and automatically creates routing maps, logical network maps, and Layer 2 maps.

 It's impossible to list all things that can be customized in NetCruch!
 For instance, the console supports multiple monitors, allows docking and can automatically switch on full screen.
 You can create live maps with widgets showing live data or status and you can manage notifications through groups and user profiles (that can be integrated with AD).
 You can export data from NetCrunch, build custom scripts or get data from a web page.